 Can I make biscuits in a cast-iron skillet?

-Yes, you can definitely make biscuits in a cast-iron skillet.
-In fact, using a cast-iron skillet is a great way to achieve perfectly golden and crispy biscuits.
+Yes, you can definitely make biscuits in a cast iron skillet.
+In fact, using a cast-iron pan is a great way to achieve perfectly golden and crispy biscuits.
 The skillet's even heat distribution helps to bake the biscuits evenly, resulting in a deliciously flaky texture.
 Additionally, the preheated skillet creates a slightly crusty bottom that adds an extra layer of flavor and crunchiness to the biscuits.
 So go ahead and give it a try - your homemade cast-iron skillet biscuits are bound to be a hit!

 How do I store leftover biscuits?